 I began by stringing twelve green beads onto the memory wire, then a headpin charm, and then another twelve beads.
 I repeated that pattern until I used all six of my charms and then finished with twelve beads.

-I love this design because of its versatility.
-You can use chunkier beads for a different look if you wish and even add a fun tassel or charm on the looped ends if you’d rather.
-It’s why I love charm bracelet ideas; they generally are easy to make and look stunning when done.
+I love this charm bracelet design because of its versatility.
+You can use chunkier beads for a unique look if you wish and even add a fun tassel or charm on the looped ends.
+It’s why I love charm bracelet ideas; they are very easy to make and look stunning when done.
 This tutorial is excellent for a beginner as well.
-If you need more practice making jewelry loops (I sometimes still struggle with these), it’s perfect because the bracelet design disguises the loops for the most part.
+If you need more practice making jewelry loops (I sometimes still struggle with these), it’s perfect because the bracelet design disguises the loops, mostly.

-I hope you enjoyed and were inspired by this tutorial, I would love it if you’d share this to social media using one of the share buttons along the side or pin this to Pinterest!
+I hope you enjoyed this inspiring tutorial.
+Please consider sharing this on social media using one of the share buttons along the side or pin this to Pinterest!